-Bing and SkyDrive get even closer in Windows 8.1, searches your Camera Roll using OCRBy Ron on Monday, Sep 30th, 2013 at 09:26AM
+Bing and SkyDrive get even closer in Windows 8.1, searches your Camera Roll using OCR Written by Ron on September 30, 2013 - 09:26AM

 In an official Microsoft blog post today, the devices and services giant has revealed that SkyDrive and Bing search have an even closer relationship on the new Windows 8.1 operating system.
 In essence, Bing's Smart Search in Windows 8.1 can now search through your Camera Roll photos which had text extracted from them using Optical Character Recognition (OCR).